 “I also looked in at the Plough Inn at Wombleton, another thatched roof picturesque old place.
 The people at the inn were very interesting folk.
 There used to be plenty of singers at the inn formerly, but now they have only an occasional sing song there when the son of the house comes home on leave from the army and brings his accordion.
 The Helmsley inns too are rather short of local singers.
 There are a good number of soldiers in the town and district who sing at the inns now.
 “Mine hostess” and her sister, typical old villagers of the village inn at Nawton near Helmsley said to me on Sunday “They’ve (the military) taken all our men folk away now, but there used to be plenty of singing here formerly.”

-When Jameson found the Star Inn, he knew he’d struck gold, and wrote at length to Brown about some of the singers and participants: “George Thomas Oldfield, innkeeper [ … ] is an exceptionally good type.
+Jameson also considered the Buck Inn at Wrelton near Pickering (see below), but when he found the Star Inn, he knew he’d struck gold, and wrote at length to Brown about some of the singers and participants: “George Thomas Oldfield, innkeeper [ … ] is an exceptionally good type.
 He sings, talks fluently.
 A jovial personality.
 [The inn’s] patrons have sung there for generations.
 There has not been so much singing since the outbreak of war, but there are still plenty of villagers who have sung there and who can give a good musical evening in the old style.
 “Most of our lads sing at the chapel as well,” says the innkeeper.
 “And they’re big men at dominoes and darts.”